-Power of Attorney

-The laws of your state govern any power of attorney that you execute for retirement plan payment purposes.
-Most states have a checklist document describing the steps you must follow in order to give your power of attorney authority over retirement benefits.
-It is a good idea to specifically reference your retirement plan benefits in your power of attorney if it is not otherwise part of state law.
-Once a legal power of attorney has been granted, that person may act on your behalf in the fashion you indicate, until it is revoked or you die.
+If you need to execute a Power of Attorney for retirement plan payment purposes, please be advised that the laws of your state govern a Power of Attorney.
+Most states have a "checklist" document for this purpose.
+The checklist often allows you to give your Power of Attorney authority over retirement benefits.
+It is a good idea to specifically reference your retirement plan benefits if it is otherwise not part of the state law.
+Once a legal Power of Attorney has been granted, that person may act on your behalf in the fashion you indicate, until it is revoked or you die.